Ama, Aichi: Late modern period

 During the early Meiji period, the area was organized into several villages under Ama District, Aichi Prefecture with the establishment of the modern municipalities system.

 Contemporary history

 Jimokuji, was elevated to town status in 1933, Miwa in 1958 and Shippō in 1966.
 The three towns, plus the town of Ōharu began merger discussions in 2008; however, an agreement could not be made with Ōharu, which left the discussions later that year.
 The remaining three towns passed a referendum in 2009, and the new city of Ama was founded and created on March 22, 2010.
-The naming of the city came from one of the 6 candidates, (Nishi-Nagoya, Meinishi, Umibe, Kaitō, Ama, Nishi-Owari) and the name chosen from the votes was Meinishi, but the merger councils decided they want to keep the name “Ama”, despite it having the least votes.
-This resulted the referendum becoming meaningless.
+The naming of the city came from one of the six candidates, (Nishi-Nagoya, Meinishi, Umibe, Kaitō, Ama, Nishi-Owari) and the name chosen from the votes was Meinishi, but the merger councils decided they want to keep the name “Ama”, despite it having the fewest votes.
+This resulted in the referendum becoming meaningless.